JvanKatwijk/qt-dab/README.md

 ![6.10](/res/read_me/configuration-and-control.png)

-The **configuration and control window is completely redesigned.
+The **configuration and control** window is completely redesigned.
 Some selectors, buttons and checkboxes are removed, as mentioned the functionality is moved to (mainly using right hand mouse clicks) the main window.

+Settings for the http and tpreg port, as well as the setting for the home position can now be set on the configuration window.

-In the previous version, a selector **mapview** was added, that selector is now placed on the second line of the checkboxes.
+In the previous version, a selector **mapview** was added, that selector is now placed in a line with other http related settings.

 Since the software - on startup - always loads a database, i.e. if one can be found in the user's how directory that one, otherwise a default version, there was no need for  selector for loading a database.